MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Limitations

-In conclusion, we build a reliable and high-quality project-level unit test generation benchmark -- ProjectTest -- with three programming languages.
-We comprehensively evaluate nine LLMs' unit test generation abilities with/without manual fixing and LLM self-fixing mechanism on ProjectTest.
+In conclusion, we build a reliable and high-quality multi-file-level unit test generation benchmark -- MultiFileTest -- with three programming languages.
+We comprehensively evaluate eleven LLMs' unit test generation abilities with/without manual fixing and LLM self-fixing mechanism on MultiFileTest.
 Besides, we conduct comprehensive error analyses per programming language.